A. A. K. Niazi: Pakistan Army: from major to lieutenant general

-In 1947 the United Kingdom, through the Indian Independence Act 1947, announced their intention of partitioning British India amid the failure of the 1946 Cabinet Mission to India.
+In 1947, the United Kingdom through the Indian Independence Act 1947, announced their intention of partitioning British India amid the failure of the 1946 Cabinet Mission to India.
 After the creation of Pakistan in August 1947, Major Niazi decided to opt for Pakistani citizenship and joined the newly established Pakistan Army where his S/No was redesigned as PA–477 by the Ministry of Defence of Pakistan and he joined the Punjab Regiment.
-He continued serving at the Command and Staff College in Quetta and briefly completed his tenure as an instructor.

 His career in the army progressed well.
 In the rank of Lt.
 Col. he served as commanding officer of two battalions in West Pakistan and one in East Pakistan.
 In 1961, he was promoted as Brigadier and offered discussion on infiltration tactics at the Command and Staff College.
 Subsequently, he published an article on infiltration and promoted talks on military-supported local rebellion against the enemy.
 He served as the commander of 51st Infantry Brigade in Karachi and was decorated with the Sitara-i-Khidmat (lit.
 Service Star) for his contributions and service with the army.
 His leadership credentials had led him to be appointed martial law administrator of both Karachi and Lahore to maintain control of law in the cities of West Pakistan during this time.
 Shortly after, he was appointed as the commandant of School of Infantry and Tactics in Quetta.

 Brigadier Niazi went on to participate in the Indo-Pakistani War of 1965, the second war with India.
 He was appointed as the commander of 14th Paratroopers Brigade under 7th Infantry Division (then commanded by Maj.
 Gen. Yahya Khan), which later became part of the 12th Infantry Division under Maj.
-Gen. Akhtar Hussain Malik; Niazi commanded the 1st Infantry Brigade in Azad Kashmir for a brief period but later was reappointed as the commander of 14th Para Brigade in Zafarwal sector, he gained public notability when he participated in the famous Battle of Chawinda tank battle against the Indian Army which halted the Indians troops rotation.
+Gen. Akhtar Hussain Malik; Niazi commanded the 1st Infantry Brigade in Azad Kashmir for a brief period but later was reappointed as the commander of 14th Para Brigade in Zafarwal sector, he gained public notability when he participated in the famous Battle of Chawinda tank battle against the Indian Army which halted the Indian troops rotation.
 His role in a tank battle led him to be decorated with the Hilal-e-Jurat by the President of Pakistan.
-After the war he was again took command of the School of Infantry and Tactics.
+After the war, he was again took command of the School of Infantry and Tactics.

 On 18 October 1966, he was promoted as Major-General and made General Officer Commanding (GOC) of the 8th Infantry Division, stationed in Sialkot, Punjab, Pakistan.
 On 22 June 1969, Major-General Niazi was made GOC of 10th Infantry Division, stationed in Lahore, Punjab, Pakistan.
-On 2 April 1971, he was promoted to Lieutenant General, and his initial appointment in this rank was the commander of IV Corps, though he never took command of this corps as his appointment was immediately changed and he was to take command of the Eastern Command in East Pakistan.
+On 2 April 1971, he was promoted to Lieutenant General, and he was to take command of the Eastern Command in East Pakistan.